Growing Season: 2011-12

-Countries: Benin, Burkina Faso, Mali, Senegal, South Africa, Tanzania, Uganda, Zambia
+Countries: Benin, Burkina Faso, Mali, Senegal, Tanzania, Uganda

 General Staple Lengths: Short, Medium & Long

 Cotton is an important agricultural export product in many African countries.
 Organic cotton production in Africa is often initiated by aid development organisations as well as private companies from the textile sector.
 A common feature often found in African organic cotton projects is that they combine innovative approaches to farmer participation with strong social programmes.
+Furthermore, almost all, if not all West African organic cotton producers are Fair Trade certified as well.
 Cotton production and productivity levels vary considerably among African countries (e.g. yield in Tchad is 0.6 metric tonnes per hectare on average compared to Niger where it reaches 1.95 metric tonnes per hectare).

 Southern and Eastern Africa